SecretDeveloper/sdjs/README.md

 sdjs
 ====

 A javascript library to hold some functional pieces I am playing with.

+* underscorejs
+* Project Euler
+* Functional approach
+* QUnit testing